The Book of 1 John

 8. Then again, I write a new commandment to you which is true in Him and in you, because the darkness passes away and the true light already shines.

-10. The man who ^loves his brother remains in the light, and there isn’t a stumbling block1“stumbling block” is a single word in the Greek.
+10. The man ^loving his brother remains in the light and there isn’t a stumbling block1“stumbling block” is a single word in the Greek.
 It specifically refers to a “bait stick”, meaning the trigger stick of a trap or snare to which the bait is attached.
 Think of the part of a mouse trap to which you affix the cheese.
 On reaching for the bait, the “bait stick” triggers the trap and ensnares the unsuspecting victim.
 It can also refer to offending someone, or to stumbling, or the means by which someone stumbles. in him.

 12. Little children, I write to you because your sins have been forgiven through His name.